 Once assembled, the joint faces are barely visible.
 They fit together very precisely, thus allowing maximum force transmission.

-All connecting rods for automotive use need to be lightweight.
+All rods for automotive use need to be lightweight.
 But, strong enough to withstand and transmit the thrust from the pistons to an engine’s crankshaft.
 Finally, Connecting rods are available in a variety of sizes and materials ideal for certain situations.

 Common causes of connecting rod failure are tensile failure from high engine speeds.
-Also, the impact force when the piston hits a valve (due to a valve train problem); rod bearing failure (usually due to a lubrication problem, or incorrect installation of the connecting rod.
+Also, the impact force when the piston hits a valve (due to a valve train problem); rod bearing failure (usually due to a lubrication problem, or incorrect installation of the rod.

 They say an engine is only as reliable as its weakest link.
 The connecting rods that join the pistons with the crank can be a strong link or a weak link depending on the rods that are used.
 Most late model stock engines use powder metal rods.
 They are inexpensive to manufacture, require minimal machining to finish and are adequate for stock power levels and normal driving.

 Thank You !